Monday, January 22, 2024 / by Brian Armstrong

 Where Are Vermont Home Prices Headed?

-If only we could peer into the future and see where home prices will go, right?
+If only we could look into the future and see where home prices will go, right?
 With that said, Vermont homes have shown steady growth and resiliency to market disruptions in the past.
-Due to the interest rate hikes, demand for homes has slowed down, which will likely cause prices to fall in the short run!
+Evan with the interest rate hikes and decrees in inventory, the demand for homes has remained steady.

 How Do Interest Rates Affect My Purchase?